DNSBelgium/mercator-workshop/slides.md

 ---

-## Deploy Mercator in the cloud

-AWS
+## AWS

-Amazon Web Services offers reliable, scalable, and inexpensive cloud computing services.
+_Amazon Web Services_ offers reliable, scalable, and inexpensive cloud computing services including :

 ##### SQS

-queues
+_Simple Queue Service_ is a distributed message queuing service.
+It enables you to decouple and scale microservices and distributed systems.

 ##### EKS

-Kubernetes Cluster
+_Elastic Kubernetes Service_ is a managed Kubernetes cluster by AWS.

 ##### S3

-Storage
+_Simple Storage Service_ is an object storage service

 ---

-## Deploy Mercator in the cloud

-#### Terraform
+## Terraform

 Terraform is an open-source infrastructure-as-code software tool that provides a consistent CLI workflow to manage hundreds of cloud services.
 Terraform codifies cloud APIs into declarative configuration files.